rust-lang/this-week-in-rust/content/2017-02-14-this-week-in-rust.md

 # Crate of the Week

-This week's crate of the week is [derive_builder](https://crates.io/crates/derive_builder), a Rust port of Django's password primitives.
+This week's crate of the week is [derive_builder](https://crates.io/crates/derive_builder), automatically implement the builder pattern for arbitrary structs.
+Now with macro 1.1 support (custom derive since Rust 1.15).
 Thanks to [Willi Kappler](https://users.rust-lang.org/users/willi_kappler) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!